Certora/Documentation/docs/prover/portal/storage-in-calltrace.md

 - Requires or values that cause revert are not considered in the type resolution.
 - Strings or bytes keys of maps are not supported in the Call Trace display.

-Improvements in these aspects are areas for potential enhancements in future versions.

 ## Reverts